ApherisFold Applicationπ

 Models and Requirementsπ

-OpenFold3 and Boltz-2 are included in the initial release of the ApherisFold application.
-Both models are large and can require 25GB of disk space or more.
+OpenFold3, Boltz-2, and Protenix are included in the ApherisFold application.
+These models are large and can require 25GB of disk space or more.
 These models have been packaged by Apheris as Docker images and can be freely downloaded.
 The images can be pulled in advance if pulling from our repository is not an option for your environment.
 Please contact us for assistance with this process if needed.

 Recommended Hardware: